 However, the story not only caught the attention of the nation, its popularity soon spread around the world.
 Individuals from all walks of life could scarcely believe what they read, but it touched their hearts because it was true.
 Kimberly had created a work of stunning beauty and flawless narrative, and because people were so eager to hear about good news, the book quickly became the bestselling biography of the last quarter-century.

-It’s success made Kimberly Jude a celebrity, and, true to her nature, she chose to use her position in the public eye to support men, women, and children with a wide range of communication challenges.
+Its success made Kimberly Jude a celebrity, and, true to her nature, she chose to use her position in the public eye to support men, women, and children with a wide range of communication challenges.
 The fact that she wasted no time in fulfilling Isaac’s request that she pay it forward did not surprise Edwin, whose assistance had proved invaluable in helping her reveal miracle after miracle.

 Exactly one month after the publication date, Edwin called Kimberly and asked if she had time to meet him at Isaac’s house to sign some final papers.

-Forty-five minutes later, she pulled in the driveway and was surprised by a large crowd gathered in the street.
+Forty-five minutes later, she pulled into the driveway and was surprised by a large crowd gathered in the street.
 It turned out that Isaac’s home had become quite the tourist attraction, and when Kimberly stepped out of her car, she was immediately recognized.
 Surprised by her notoriety, she happily spent several minutes politely signing autographs and taking pictures.

 Once inside, the thrill of seeing her friend again brought back wonderful memories of the months they spent working together, and it reminded her of how grateful she was that he had entered her life.
 They talked at length, and she filled him in on how crazy her life had been over the past four weeks.